 Here are the basic steps you must follow to obtain a student loan

 To be considered for any federal student loan, students must fill out the Free Application for Federal Student Aid (FAFSA).
-Because some federal loans are given on a rolling, first-come, first-served basis, aim to have this completed at the start of the calendar year.
-Dependent students will use their parent’s financial information, while independent students will use their own earnings, tax records and financial records.
+Because some federal loans are given on a rolling, first-come, first-served basis, aim to have this completed at the start of the calendar year (or, if you're being really proactive, you can submit it as early as October).
+Dependent students will use their parent's financial information, while independent students will use their own earnings, tax records and financial records.

 Collect these documents and confirm that they are accurate and up-to-date: